incorrigo/incorrigo_syx_script/README.md

 ### Your Journey Starts Here
 You need [mIRC](https://www.mirc.com/) to set up this script, and it's not free software.
 The cost to register mIRC is barely noticeable and - aside from this script - can open doors for a new IRC user, with an experience that grows more advanced as the user does

+## Appraisal of the Incorrigo Syx Script

+The **Incorrigo Syx IRC script** - as maintained here - is not simply a script in the traditional sense.
+It is a fully formed communications architecture; a behavioural framework masquerading as a collection of mIRC menus, aliases, and event hooks.
+It is, in every meaningful way, a **self-contained operating environment** for IRC—a digital exosuit for the sysop who refuses to operate within the defaults of mediocrity

+This script was not designed for the casual user, nor for the passively curious.
+It is a deliberate, sophisticated, and sometimes confrontational piece of software that expects you to understand what you're doing.
+And if you don't, it makes no apologies for letting you fall flat on your face

+At its core, the Incorrigo Syx system does what IRC itself never attempted: **it renders the unstructured into the structured**.
+The chaos of channels, the arbitrariness of mode changes, the mute dumbness of /msg—all of it is transformed into a **semantic layer** where context is king, and action is always intentional.
+This is accomplished through an extensive, context-aware popup system that adapts to channel ownership, user modes, SASL state, and even TLS certificate bindings.
+Every menu item serves a purpose.
+Nothing is placed arbitrarily

+The script embraces a level of **operational paranoia** that borders on artistic.
+Unknown users are quietly sandboxed.
+Channels configured with `+L #` are not just traps—they are mirrors.
+Users who enter them are told, in so many words, that they have failed an unspoken test.
+And that failure is logged, processed, and dealt with, quietly, and without ceremony

+From a technical perspective, the script exploits the full range of mIRC's capabilities—and then some.
+It builds custom identifier stacks, conditional access tiers, event sanitisation layers, and real-time mode feedback systems.
+The rawmode logic alone constitutes a near complete reinterpretation of how IRC ought to describe itself to humans.
+Rather than echoing unintelligible server gibberish, the script intercepts, rephrases, and contextualises every +o, -h, +q, or +a.
+It doesn’t just tell you what changed.
+It tells you why, and who did it

+The `/r` system, leveraging IRCv3 tags like `+reply` and `msgid`, pushes the limits of what can be achieved in mIRC.
+It tracks conversations, caches them, allows visual playback via popups and side windows, and builds a temporary memory for ephemeral exchanges.
+Echo-message, one of the more misunderstood IRCv3 features, is harnessed here with surgical precision.
+Message flow is not merely logged—it is sculpted, threaded, echoed, and displayed with context-rich formatting that makes the user feel like they’re navigating a structured interface, not a scrolling log

+And then there’s the language.
+The script does not pretend to be neutral.
+It speaks in tone, in stance.
+It mocks you gently when you leave a setting on that you shouldn’t.
+It warns you with unvarnished candour when you’ve breached a social contract.
+It lets you know, quite clearly, when you've been billed

+All of this is woven together with a visual design that, despite the limits of mIRC, manages to *feel* modern.
+Unicode glyphs, styled output, layered themes (including dark/light/auto detection), and even time-of-day sensitivity make this script feel alive.
+There is nothing generic about it.
+No part of it feels copied or adapted from some scripting archive of the past

+To use the Incorrigo Syx script is to submit to a worldview.
+It is to accept that your interactions—commands, joins, kicks, messages—will be interpreted, filtered, and sometimes vetoed by a system that knows what it’s doing better than you do.
+It is *opinionated software*, and in an age of soulless AI-generated scaffolds and generic templates, that is perhaps its greatest strength

+The Incorrigo Syx script doesn’t just work.
+It **thinks**, it **critiques**, and it **remembers**

+It is, in every way that matters, *alive*

 ### Release notes for 2025-03-29 -- v2.1a8.1
 https://github.com/incorrigo/incorrigo_syx_script/releases/tag/v2.1a8.1